AndyWangSFU/AC215_TBD_1/README.md

 TBD_1

 **Project**
 In this project we aim to build and deploy a model that can detecting fake content when text and images are provided as inputs.
+The rationale is that when a user chooses to use our API and, for instance, check news they found online, they might not have an image but will most likely have text.

 <p align="center">
   <img width="460" height="300" src="https://github.com/AndyWangSFU/AC215_TBD_1/assets/112672824/53b18850-f0d1-47a4-8f78-71724c18faff">